 - Choose an output filename and location.

 - Choose a resolution size.
-In this tutorial 50 is used, which is double the pixel size.
+In this tutorial 15m is used.
 Choosing a smaller pixel size will produce a higher resolution DEM but will take longer to extract.

 - Click Extract DEM.
 This process will take some time to run.